VariableDeclarationUsageDistance

 }

-Check can detect a block of initialization methods.
+Check is able to detect a block of initialization methods, as a single point for distance.
 If a variable is used in such a block and there are no other statements after variable declaration, then distance = 1.

 Calendar cal = Calendar.getInstance();